 But what about those who don’t feel happy after watching sad movies – those of us who are traumatised and upset by the events?
 This happens when we have not yet experienced of the depth of emotion and distress portrayed on the screen.

 For the most part, occasional upsets from such exposures are harmless and create resilience; we recover with an increased awareness of what others experience.
-Occasionally, we don’t.
+But occasionally, we don’t.

-If you have been traumatised by an emotional experience the thing to remember is that while avoidance brings temporary relief, a like-treats-like approach is a good way to resolve the trauma completely.
+If you have been traumatised by an emotional experience, the thing to remember is that while avoidance brings temporary relief, a like-treats-like approach can resolve the trauma completely.
 Your local homoeopath or counsellor should be able to help in this process, or maybe even a visit to the next tear-jerker at your local cinema?
 A quick dose of like-treats-like works wonders.

 If you liked the information on this page you may also enjoy our regular newsletter, full of information, news, discounts, and offers.
 Subscribe here.

 No Comments »

 Comments are moderated and may take up to 24 hours to appear.

 No comments yet.